rust-lang/rust/doc/tutorial.md

 ~~~~

 The call is prefixed with the keyword `do` and, instead of writing the
-final closure inside the argument list it is moved outside of the
+final closure inside the argument list, it appears outside of the
-parenthesis where it looks visually more like a typical block of
+parentheses, where it looks more like a typical block of
 code.

-`do` is often used to create tasks with the `task::spawn` function.
+`do` is a convenient way to create tasks with the `task::spawn`
-`spawn` has the signature `spawn(fn: fn~())`.
-In other words, it
+function.  `spawn` has the signature `spawn(fn: fn~())`.
+In other
-is a function that takes an owned closure that takes no arguments.
+words, it is a function that takes an owned closure that takes no
+arguments.

 ~~~~
 use task::spawn;